 What is the LEGS approach?

-• Objective 1: to provide immediate benefits using existing livestock resources
+- obtain immediate benefits using existing livestock resources

-• Objective 2: to protect key livestock assets
+- protect key livestock assets and/or

-• Objective 3: to rebuild key livestock assets
+- rebuild key livestock assets

-• Stage 1: initial assessment
+- Stage 1: initial assessment

-• Stage 2: response identification
+- Stage 2: response identification

-• Stage 3: analysis of technical interventions and options
+- Stage 3: analysis of technical interventions and options

-• Stage 4: monitoring and evaluation
+- Stage 4: monitoring and evaluation

 There are participatory tools to help the user to work through each stage, including the Participatory Response Identification Matrix (PRIM), which is used to facilitate discussion and planning among stakeholders—including representatives from affected communities—to determine the most appropriate, timely and feasible options to support livestock keepers in any particular crisis.